danielvegamyhre/danielvegamyhre.github.io/docs/_posts/2025-03-30-illustrated-megatron.md

 <img src="/images/megatron-diagrams/attention.png" alt="sdpa" style="width: auto;">

-With the attention activtions for each head, we can now pass through the final linear projection $$W^O$$, which has been partitioned *row-wise* across devices.
+With the attention activations for each head, we can now pass through the final linear projection $$W^O$$, which has been partitioned *row-wise* across devices.
 As shown in the [attention review](#optional-attention-review) above, the $$W^O$$ projection is normally applied to the **concatenated** attention heads in the typical unsharded computation.
 So to maintain mathematical fidelity with the unsharded computation, we now need to all-reduce the outputs before proceeding with the dropout layer:

 <img src="/images/megatron-diagrams/attention-linear-output.png" alt="attention-linear-output" style="width: auto;">

 One natural question may arise at this point: why are we doing an all-reduce here and not an all-gather here?
-We parallelized along the `num_heads` dimension, and normally in single-device training we concatenate the attention heads, so wouldn't the analgous thing to do in mult-device training be to all-gataher the head outputs together?
+We parallelized along the `num_heads` dimension, and normally in single-device training we concatenate the attention heads, so wouldn't the analogous thing to do in multi-device training be to all-gather the head outputs together?

 Let's look  carefully at the shapes involved in the computation to figure out why this is.